-Local planning policy is set out in the Swale Borough Council Local Plan 2008, which is gradually being replaced by Local Development Framework Development Plan Documents (DPD).
+Local planning policy is set out in Local Plans, which are gradually being replaced by Local Development Framework Development Plan Documents (DPD).
 There are no saved policies in the local plan relevant to the historic environment and no relevant DPDs.
 The reader is referred to national policy.
 Guidance to help practitioners implement the NPPF, including the legislative requirements that underpin it, is provided in Planning for the Historic Environment Practice Guide (2010).
 Heritage assets include extant structures and features, sites, places and landscapes.
 The European Landscape Convention definition of a historic landscape describes: 'an area, as perceived by people, whose character is the result of the action and interaction of natural and/or human factors' (Council of Europe 2000: which came into force in the UK in March 2007; see research frameworks, below).
 Furthermore the historic landscape encompasses visible, buried or submerged remains, which includes the buried archaeological resource.